ruidlopes/nanotemplatejs/README.md

 `<p id='my-element'>lorem ipsum ...</p>`

+*Note:* this function can be applied several times to a DOM Element, since DOM Element templates are cached.

 # Additional examples

 More example usage can be found in the `test` directory of this project:

-* `assertions.js` provides insights on the usage of this library, especially in the context of server-side Javascript
+* `assertions.js` provides insights on the usage of this library, especially in the context of server-side Javascript;
-* `example.html` provides some usage scenarios to apply this library directly within HTML files
+* `example.html` provides some usage scenarios to apply this library directly within HTML documents.

 # Cautions